bwaklog/bwaklog.github.io/content/about.md

 ## About Me

 I'm a computer science freshman at PES University, Bangalore.
 I love exploring and building projects.
-Take a look at what I've [built](/pages/projects/) (or my [Github](https://github.com/anirudhsudhir)).
+Take a look at what I've [built](/pages/projects/) (or my [Github](https://github.com/bwaklog)).

 ## What I'm working on right now

+- Current messing around with system level programming
+- Learning the Rust, Go and C.

+## Some of my proj

-- Building [Bingo](https://github.com/anirudhsudhir/Bingo), a pastebin written in Go with templating and persistence.
+- [Yake](https://github.com/bwaklog/yake) a small compiler inspired by brainfuck written in C
-- Learning the Rust programming language.
+- [pleasebekind](https://github.com/pleasebekind) first semester project on building a simple social application with nlp and ml for hate speech filtering.